yaroslav-gwit/HosterJails/WordPress/README.md

 password -> RANDOMLY_GENERATED_WP_PASSWORD
 ```

-All the secret values will be saved in a file that only `root` user can read, so you don't need to save this info immediately - you can view it again at a later point.
+All the secret values will be saved in a file that only `root` user can access, so you don't need to save this info immediately - you can view it again at a later point.
+This is especially useful if you provide these WordPress installations to the end users - they can simply SSH in, and view the file to learn their website credentials.

 The credentials file itself is here: